rust-cli/book/src/tutorial/impl-draft.md

 <aside class="exercise">

 **Exercise for the reader:**
-This is not the best implementation:
+This is not the best implementation.
-It will read the whole file into memory
-– however large the file may be.
+It will read the whole file into memory, no matter how large the file may be.
 Find a way to optimize it!
 (One idea might be to use a [`BufReader`] instead of `read_to_string()`.)